-Indiana Continuing Legal Education Forum (ICLEF), "Special Needs Trusts" (2021).
-Indiana Continuing Legal Education Forum 2021.
-53.
+Indiana Continuing Legal Education Forum (ICLEF), "The ABCs of SNTs" (2022).
+Indiana Continuing Legal Education Forum 2022.
+75.

 This Article is brought to you for free and open access by the Indiana Continuing Legal Education Forum at NDLScholarship.
-It has been accepted for inclusion in Indiana Continuing Legal Education Forum 2021 by an authorized administrator of NDLScholarship.
+It has been accepted for inclusion in Indiana Continuing Legal Education Forum 2022 by an authorized administrator of NDLScholarship.
 For more information, please contact lawdr@nd.edu.